roninvers/loss-landscape-analysis/README.md

 # Loss Landscape Analysis

+## Note: Do refer the landscape_report.pdf for detailed analysis.
 ## Overview

 This repository contains a comprehensive empirical investigation into how skip connections and batch normalization affect loss landscape geometry and neural network optimization.
 Through controlled architectural ablations on ResNet-20 trained on CIFAR-10, we provide quantitative evidence for the importance of these components in deep learning.